RaVeNcLaW1998/AIagent/README.md

-AI Coding Agent with Gemini
+# AI Coding Agent with Gemini

-This project is a local AI coding assistant powered by Google’s Gemini API.
+## An example project is a local AI coding assistant powered by Google’s Gemini API.

-It accepts user prompts, plans function calls, and can list, read, write, and execute Python files in a working directory.
+This projects accepts user prompts as CLI args, plans the function calls, and can list, read, write, and execute Python files in a specific working directory.

-Features
+The various functionalities the agent can do are:

--List files and directories
+* List files in the directory

--Read file contents (with a character limit)
+* Read file contents (with a max character limit)

--Write or update Python files
+* Write or update Python files

--Run Python files with optional arguments
+* Run Python files with optional arguments

--Function-calling loop for step-by-step execution planning
+* Function-calling loop for step-by-step execution planning

-Project Structure
+## Project Structure

 .
 ├── main.py                 # Entry point: AI agent loop
 ├── config.py               # Configuration (model, limits)